cncf/toc/reviews/2021-openservicemesh-annual.md

 > Do you think that your project meets the criteria for incubation?

-At this specific time of the annual review, the OSM project team believes we are close to beginning incubation stage talks after the v1.0.0 release has been available to customers for a period of time.
+At this specific time of the annual review, the OSM project team believes we are close to beginning incubation stage talks after the v1.0.0 release has been available to users for a period of time.
 Incubation discussion will most likely start in H1 CY2022.